This topic covers common deployment architectures for Splunk App for Stream.

 For a distributed deployment of Splunk App for Stream:

-In a small, single search head deployment, both the deployment server and Distributed Management Console (DMC) components can run on the same Splunk Enterprise instance on which you install
+In a small, single search head deployment, both the Distributed Management Console (DMC) and deployment server components can run on the same Splunk Enterprise instance on which you install

 In deployments with large numbers of forwarders (over 100), we recommend that you run